What is the Undergraduate Law Journal?

-The Undergraduate Law Journal is distributed to the TOP 50 U.S. law schools and admission directors who attend UCLA's Annual Law Forum (the largest student-run law forum in the nation).
+The Undergraduate Law Journal is distributed to several U.S. law schools and admission directors who attend UCLA's Annual Law Forum (the largest student-run law forum in the nation).
 The deans and assistant deans of admission have consistently been impressed by the articles that they read.

 Finally, it provides undergraduates with the opportunity to learn about legal writing and research—a skill that will certainly be beneficial in both the admissions process as well as in law school itself.